kwanda-Siyeka/ST10519201_PROG5121_Part1/README.md

 ---

+## Purpose
+The purpose of this project is to demonstrate understanding of object orientated programming, User input handling, and basic software testing in java

 ## Features of the application include:
 Username validation (must contain an underscore and be no more than 5 characters) Password complexity validation (minimum 8 characters, including a capital letter, number, and special character)